BenjaminGuinet/Filamentous_viral_family_project/README.md

 ## Search for ORFs in the genomes

+Only open reading frames (ORFs) starting with a methionine and ending with a stop codon, with at least 50 amino acids and with minimal overlap (<23 nucleotides) were considered as valuable candidates for being true ORFs.

 **Programs** :
 - getorf (version EMBOSS:6.6.0.0)
 - orf_filter.R

-Only open reading frames (ORFs) starting with a methionine and ending with a stop codon, with at least 50 amino acids and with minimal overlap (<23 nucleotides) were considered as valuable candidates for being true ORFs

 **Output files**
 ```